Why have just one color in your bedroom when you could have two?

 If you need an easier to find brand, try Benjamin Moore Soft Chamois with Benjamin Moore Manchester Tan.

-In that first photo, cream and beige looks cozy and comforting, but this colour scheme can also look expensive:
+In that first photo, cream and beige looks cozy and comforting, but this color scheme can also look expensive:

-Here the wall colour might be a bit closer to greige, but you get the idea!
+Here the wall color might be a bit closer to greige, but you get the idea!

 Gray and Peach